lolcommits/lolcommits/README.md

 	[sudo] gem install lolcommits

-If you're using RVM (or rbenv), you can/should probably omit the sudo, but the default MacOS Ruby install is dumb and requires it.
+If you're using RVM (or rbenv), you can/should probably omit the sudo, but the default macOS Ruby install is dumb and requires it.

 If [Boxen](https://boxen.github.com) is your thing, [try this](https://github.com/AssuredLabor/puppet-lolcommits).